2012 Media Report

 30: Professor Rick Shine appears on the television program 7.30 NT on ABC1 to discuss the impact of cane toads on yellow spotted monitors - "Goanna hunt: a project to protect yellow spotted monitors from cane toads”.
 The story also reports on the management strategy which uses cane toad poison to lure tadpoles into a trap (see June 2012 media report).

-1: Australasian Science runs two stories featuring School of Biological Sciences researchers.
+1: Australasian Science runs two stories featuring Biological Sciences researchers.
 Firstly, “Slime mould has a memory” detailing some of Chris Reid’s PhD findings.
 And secondly, “Sea snakes stay home”, in which Professor Rick Shine confirms observations that individual sea snakes tend not to move from their ‘home’ reef.

 PhD candidate Lizzy Lowe caught the media’s attention with her research presented at the Ecological Society of Australia’s annual conference.
 She found that spiders in urban environments grow bigger than those in national parks.